13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 When you think of where you get your snacks, you may think of your local grocery store or convenience store near your home.
 However, during the COVID-19 pandemic, there was a rise in consumers shopping for their snacks online.

 In 2020, half of Americans had ordered snack food online and almost 70% intend on continuing to get those items shipped to them.
-Now is a good time for emerging snack brands to capitalize on this trend.
+Now is a good time for emerging snack brands to capitalise on this trend.

 Tips for finding and selling high-demand products